cjbarrie/RDL-Ed/03-screenscrape-apis/03-week7.md

 ## )
 ```

+You can also view the formatted output of this scraping exercise, alongside images of the documents in question, in Google Sheets [here](https://docs.google.com/spreadsheets/d/1rg2VTV6uuknpu6u-L5n7kvQ2cQ6e6Js7IHp7CaSKe90/edit?usp=sharing).

 If you're working on this document from your own computer ("locally") you can download the Tahrir documents data in the following way: